ds4dm/ZERO/docs/support_files/LCP.rst

   0 \leq x \perp Mx + numVars + q \geq 0`

-These are the types of problems that are handled by the class :py:func:`Game::LCP`, but we use a different notation.
+These are the types of problems that are handled by the class :cpp:func:`MathOpt::LCP`, but we use a different notation.
 Instead of using ``y`` to refer to the variables that don't have matching complementary equations, we call *all* the variables as ``x`` and we keep track of the position of variables which are not complementary to any equation.

 **Points to note:**